bcgov/data-publication/pages/dsg_bcdc_roles_responsibilities.md

 # ROLES AND RESPONSIBILITES
 _Formerly: A Guide for Data Custodians and Data Managers_

-The guide covers the following topics:
+The page covers the following topics:

 + Getting the most out of the data we collect and manage
 + The role and obligations of Data Custodians and Data Managers